savinduhasintha2005/Git-KodeKloud/Level-04-Day-02-Manage Git Repositories/README.md

 ---

-## Step 2: Clone the Repository on the Storage Server
+## 🧑‍💻 2: Clone the Repository on the Storage Server

 1. Open your terminal and SSH into the storage server as `max`:
 ```bash